 Gunnison Trails is a non-profit trail advocacy organization established to assist land managers and other organizations and stakeholders, in maintaining existing trails, educating users on responsible trail-based recreation, and pursuing new opportunities for biking, running, and hiking trails which promote sustainable trail use throughout Gunnison County.

 The Crested Butte Land Trust was founded in 1991 and works to protect the many ways of life in Colorado’s Gunnison Valley by protecting open lands for vistas, recreation, wildlife and ranching.
-The Crested Butte Land trust has preserved 6,000 acres of land in perpetuity, including some of the iconic vistas around Crested Butte.
+CB Land Trust has preserved 6,000 acres of land in perpetuity, including some of the iconic vistas around Crested Butte.
 Support the Crested Butte Land Trust as it works to preserve the present for the future.

 The Gunnison County Sustainable Tourism and Outdoor Recreation (STOR) Committee facilitates communication between the many organizations that have a stake in public land stewardship.
 This unique group consists of representatives from the BLM, the Forest Service, the county tourism association, ranching and agricultural groups, wildlife and conservation advocates, Western Colorado University, and more.